-The Ontario Universities’ Application Centre (OUAC) processes undergraduate and professional applications for admissions to the province’s universities.
+The OUAC processes undergraduate and professional applications for admission to the province’s universities.

-The OUAC will forward applications to all requested universities and/or programs regardless of the qualifications of the applicant.
-The OUAC does not make any admission decisions.
+The OUAC forwards applications to all requested universities and/or programs regardless of your qualifications.
+We do not make any admission decisions.

 Postsecondary education in Ontario refers to academic study after high school at institutions that grant recognized academic credentials.
 Universities grant undergraduate degrees at the bachelor’s level and, in many cases, graduate degrees at the master’s and doctoral level.
 Some of these upper-level degrees are referred to as professional degrees.